Adeptaadi/MLCP/README.md

 ## 🎯 Overview

 **AntiGravity** is a full-stack machine learning system designed for both **prediction** and **interpretability**.
-Upload any CSV dataset, and AntiGravity automatically preprocesses your data, trains multiple competing models, selects the best performer, and explains every prediction using SHAP — all through a clean, interactive Streamlit interface.
+Upload any CSV dataset, and AntiGravity automatically preprocesses your data, trains multiple competing models, selects the best performer, and explains model predictions using SHAP and feature-based interpretation — all through a clean, interactive Streamlit interface.

 Built as a second-year CS project at VIT Pune, AntiGravity demonstrates that knowing *why* a model makes a decision is just as valuable as the decision itself.